oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 remaining length field [MQTT5] §2.1.4, exactly as they would when receiving data over TCP.

+QUIC provides both stream-level flow control (`MAX_STREAM_DATA` frames) and connection-level flow control (`MAX_DATA` frames) [RFC9000] §4.2.
+In Single Stream mode, the connection-level credit (advertised via `MAX_DATA` frames) provides the effective upper bound on total buffered data.
+Connection-level flow control is handled transparently by the QUIC library and does not require application-layer intervention.

 Because there is only one stream, MQTT traffic in this mode retains the same head-of-line blocking characteristics as TCP-based transport: a large PUBLISH payload will delay all subsequent packets — including `MQTT.PINGREQ` keepalive